-4.1 INTRODUCTION
+4.1 Introduction

 With Cattrax running, the host PC appears as a component of PESA control hardware.
-Just as with many other PESA control devices, communication with other panels and chassis frames is over a dedicated Ethernet link, or the facility LAN.
+As with many PESA control devices, Cattrax communicates with other control panels and devices over a dedicated Ethernet link, or the facility LAN.